akehrer/akehrer.github.io/_posts/2015-01-24-connecting-nim-to-python.markdown

     nim c projectfile.nim

 But to turn the code in to a library we'll need to look at the [compiler's documentation](http://nim-lang.org/nimc.html).
-There are quite a few options but the one we are interested in is `--app` and in our case we'll use the `--app:lib` command to create a shared library (`.dll` in Windows, `.so` in linux, `dylib` in OSX).
+There are quite a few options but the one we are interested in is `--app` and in our case we'll use the `--app:lib` command to create a shared library (`.dll` in Windows, `.so` in linux, `.dylib` in OSX).

     nim c --app:lib projectfile.nim